guillermodeandajauregui/ARPA/README.md

  - It generates a HTML report with a QC report of the experiment

-### ATUOMATIC ASSESMENT OF THE EXPERIMENT'S QUALITY AND OF THE AMPLIFICATION CURVES
+### AUTOMATIC ASSESMENT OF THE EXPERIMENT'S QUALITY AND OF THE AMPLIFICATION CURVES

-The values of the fluorescence per cycle are retrieved from the files exportes by the RT-PCR equipment.
+The values of the fluorescence per cycle are retrieved from the files exporteD by the RT-PCR equipment.
 The curves are evaluated.
 A correct amplification should behave as a sigmoid curve and cross a fluroescence threshold before a chosen cycle.

-All control samples are evaluated to determine the quality of the experiment.
+ - All control samples are evaluated to determine the quality of the experiment.

-**imagen**

-The curves for each sample are assesed to determine the status of each sample
+ - The curves for each sample are assesed to determine the status of each sample

-**imagen**

 ### FRIENDLY WEB-INTERFACE TO LOOK AT THE AMPLIFICATION CURVES AND THE RESULTS OF THE EXPERIMENT